sama1mansn/greenfield-docs/docs/guide/storage-provider/introduction/workflow.md

 See request and response details for this API: [GetApproval](../../../api/storage-provider-rest/get_approval.md).

+Users do not need to ask approval to update existing objects, they can directly send the `MsgUpdateObjectContent` to Greenfield Chain.

 ## Upload Object

-After successfully sending requests to the [GetApproval](https://greenfield.bnbchain.org/docs/api-sdk/storage-provider-rest/get_approval.html) API and receiving results, you can upload an object to SP.
+For new object, after successfully sending requests to the [GetApproval](https://greenfield.bnbchain.org/docs/api-sdk/storage-provider-rest/get_approval.html) API and receiving results, then the new object is created on Greenfield chain.

+you can upload an object to SP.
+For updating an existing object, you can upload directly once confirmed the `MsgUpdateObjectContent` tx on Greenfield chain.

 This API involves two steps: first, users manually upload an object to PrimarySP; second, after a successful upload to PrimarySP, the object is automatically replicated to secondarySP to ensure data reliability.

 Upload to PrimarySP flow chart is shown below: